LukasNiessen/terrashark/README.md

 **Q: Can I use this outside Claude Code?**

 Yes.
-The references are plain Markdown and can be used from any workflow or AI assistant.
+The references are plain Markdown and can be used from any workflow or AI assistant, **including Codex**.
 The trigger behavior in `SKILL.md` is optimized for skill-enabled environments.

 **Q: How was the content validated?**